thatvirtualboy/hellothere/_pages/presskit.md

 ![](assets/hellothere-promo1.png)<br><br>

-We all get cards throughout the year - birthdays, holidays, anniversaries, and so many more.
-Unfortunately most of these cards aren't kept forever.
+We all get cards throughout the year - birthdays, graduations, holidays, and so many more.
+Unfortunately many of these cards aren't kept forever.
 Far too often they're quickly forgotten, along with the thought and care that went into them.

 Hello There is the solution.
 Cards are categorized into Folders for the occasion.
-Then you snap pictures of the front, inside, and back, add the date, the sender, and any additional details.

-Cards are stored locally on your device as well as synced to iCloud.
+Snap pictures of the front, inside, and back, add the date, the sender, and any additional details.
+Cards are displayed in whimsical stacks, optimized grids, and even on your home screen.

 Designed using the latest iOS SDKs, Hello There supports Live Text, Lockscreen Widgets, Charts, Shortcuts and much more.